aronvaughan/angular-login/README.md

 Add toLogin($location) {} method to allow callers to force a login screen call - redirectIfTokenNotFoundUrl must be defined

+### 0.0.10

+add getHeader() method to auth manager (can be used to also configure non angular calls - i.e. dropzone headers)

 ## TODO

 * figure out integration tests (angular only allows unit or functional)